xchacha20-poly1305/husi/README.md

 This will generate `app/libs/libcore.aar`.

 If gomobile is not in the GOPATH, it will be automatically downloaded and compiled.

+If you don't want to build it, you can download then in [actions](https://github.com/xchacha20-poly1305/husi/actions)

 #### Dashboard